troglobit/inadyn/README.md

 Introduction
 ------------

-In-a-Dyn, or Inadyn, is a small and simple Dynamic DNS, [DDNS][], client with HTTPS support.
-It is commonly available in many GNU/Linux distributions, used in off the shelf routers and Internet gateways to automate the task of keeping your DNS record up to date with any IP address changes from your [ISP][].
+Inadyn is a small and simple Dynamic DNS, [DDNS][], client with HTTPS support.
+Commonly available in many GNU/Linux distributions, and used in off the shelf routers and Internet gateways to automate the task of keeping your DNS record up to date with any IP address changes from your [ISP][].
 It can also be used in installations with redundant (backup) connections to the Internet.
 This README details `inadyn` v2 and later, for documentation on [earlier releases][releases], see their respective README and man pages.

 Most people are unaware that they share a pool of Internet addresses with other users of the same Internet Service Provider (ISP).
 Protocols like DHCP, PPPoE, or PPPoA are used to give you an address and a way to connect to the Internet, but usually not a way for others to connect to you.
-If you want to run an Internet server on such a connection you risk losing your IP address every time you reconnect, or in DHCP even when the lease is renegotiated.
+If you want to run an Internet server on such a connection you risk losing your IP address every time you reconnect, or as in the case of DHCP even when the lease is renegotiated.

-By using a DDNS client like `inadyn` you can register an Internet name with a DDNS provider the DDNS client updates, periodically and/or on demand when your IP address changes.
+By using a DDNS client like `inadyn` you can register an Internet DNS name with a DDNS provider.
+The DDNS client will then make sure to update your DNS record periodically and/or on demand when your IP address changes.
 Inadyn can maintain multiple host records with the same IP address, or use a combination of a script, read the address from an Internet-facing interface, or use the default IP address change detector of each DDNS provider.
 The latter works well behind an Internet gateway.

 Supported Providers